 Rockwell Hardness Testers.
 Ames offers a range of portable metal hardness testers for quick and easy on-site hardness testing in the Rockwell scales.
 Our testers fit most testing situations and comply with ASTM E-110 standard.
 Our Rockwell testers are built with the highest quality standards of craftsmanship.
 Low Cost, Lightweight, Reliable

 Hardness is a characteristic of a material, not a fundamental physical property.
-It is defined as the resistance to indentation, and it is determined by measuring the permanent depth of the indentation, best a588 grade a steel plate
+It is defined as the resistance to indentation, and it is determined by measuring the permanent depth of the indentation, best s420nh steel

 Learn all you need to know about Rockwell hardness testing including test definitions, test calculations and insight into Rockwell hardness testing machines and HRC hardness testers with knowledge and expertise from Struers, the worlds leading materialographic and metallographic experts.